 3 Weeks Out: Here’s How Our Next President Could Fight the Opioid Epidemic

 Seedy scandals and unsavory sound bites have stolen headlines this election season.
-But for nearly two million Americans grappling with an addiction to opioid-based medications or heroin, our country’s most important issues have never been clearer.
+But for nearly two million Americans grappling with a person with substance use disorderion to opioid-based medications or heroin, our country’s most important issues have never been clearer.
 Less than one month away from election day, here are the major points of each presidential nominee’s plan to fight back against the opioid epidemic and win.

 Although the candidates and their plans differ significantly, both revolve around three key issues: access to opioids, addiction treatment availability, and criminal justice reform.

 Clinton’s plan sees prescribing physicians as a key source of opioids in our country.
 By educating physicians on both the risks associated with long-term opioid prescriptions as well as alternative means of managing chronic pain, Clinton’s policy stands poised to make a huge dent in the overall level of opioid-based medications in circulation throughout the country.

 Alternatively, Trump’s plan anticipates that his cornerstone domestic policy initiative to build a physical wall between the United States and Mexico will halt the flow of illegal opioids into the country, effectively curtailing addiction by cutting off supply.
 While Trump does not mention the role of prescribing physicians in the ongoing medical epidemic, he does advocate for physicians’ unlimited agency to prescribe opioid-based anti-addiction medications like buprenorphine, commonly known as Suboxone, currently capped at nearly 300 patients per doctor.